“Every human being is the author of his own health or disease.” – Buddha

 More than ever, we are seeing more and more cases of depression and anxiety, and more and more medication being prescribed for these issues.
 But there is a fine balance between knowing when to prescribe medication for depression and anxiety – and when to look deeper.

 We tend to forget that many other things throughout the body can contribute to symptoms of depression and anxiety.
-Everything from mycotoxins, pesticides, hormonal imbalances, adrenal fatigue, thyroid disorders, abnormal gut health, substance abuse vitamin deficiencies, neurotransmitter deficiencies, and brain injuries can cause or exacerbate depression and anxiety.
+Everything from mycotoxins, pesticides, hormonal imbalances, adrenal fatigue, thyroid disorders, abnormal gut health, substance abuse, vitamin deficiencies, neurotransmitter deficiencies, and brain injuries can cause or exacerbate depression and anxiety.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines major depression as experiencing five or more of the following symptoms for two weeks or more:

-• Depressed mood
+- Depressed mood

-• Anhedonia (loss of interest or pleasure)
+- Anhedonia (loss of interest or pleasure)

-• Weight gain/loss
+- Weight gain/loss

-• Insomnia/hypersomnia
+- Insomnia/hypersomnia

-• Loss of energy
+- Loss of energy

-• Feeling of worthlessness/guilt
+- Feeling of worthlessness/guilt

-• Loss of concentration/decisiveness
+- Loss of concentration/decisiveness

-• Thoughts of death/suicide
+- Thoughts of death/suicide

-• Psychomotor agitation
+- Psychomotor agitation

-Statistically, the year 2020 has been shown to be the worst year for depression and anxiety diagnosis.
+Statistically, the year 2020 was shown to be the worst year for depression and anxiety diagnosis.
 Previously, 18% of the U.S. population recognized symptoms of depression, with the highest age group being 18 to 29 years old.
 In 2020, this figure more than doubled, rising another 20% within that population.
 Not surprisingly, the COVID-19 pandemic was the major risk factor that worsened fears and depression, leading to this significant increase.

 Other causes of depression and anxiety include genetics, neurologic dysfunction, gut dysfunction, hormone deficiencies, toxins, medications, life stressors, neurotransmitter deficiency, and chronic disease.
 All of these need to be considered with diagnosing and treating depression and anxiety.